wessenstam/ts2019/xplay/xplay.rst

 After 2-5 minutes you should receive an email from Prism.

-You also should receive the slack message.
+You also should receive the Slack message.
 Check the message content.

 Check the memory capacity on your *Initials*\ **-Linux-ToolsVM** VM now, you should see that it has increased.